uttamks2003/Secure-Task-Management-App/README.md

 The Secure Task Management App is a web-based application designed to help users manage their tasks securely.
 The app provides features for creating, updating, and deleting tasks, as well as user authentication to ensure data privacy and security.

-##Features
+## Features
-*User Authentication: Secure authentication system to allow users to register, log in, and securely access their tasks.
+* User Authentication: Secure authentication system to allow users to register, log in, and securely access their tasks.
-*Task Management: Create, update, and delete tasks with ease.
+* Task Management: Create, update, and delete tasks with ease.
-*Security: Implement measures to protect user data and ensure confidentiality.
+* Security: Implement measures to protect user data and ensure confidentiality.
-Technologies Used
+ ## Technologies Used

-Frontend: HTML, CSS, JavaScript
-Backend: Node.js, Express.js
-Database: MongoDB
-Authentication: JSON Web Tokens (JWT)
-Encryption: bcrypt.js for password hashing Installation
+## Installation
 To run the Secure Task Management App locally, follow these steps:

 Clone the repository: